 In the Overview, performance on the elementary- and middle-level assessments in English language arts and mathematics and on the middle-level science test is reported in terms of mean scores and the percentage of students scoring at each of the four levels.
 These levels indicate performance on the standards from seriously deficient to advanced proficiency.
 Performance on the elementary-level science test is reported in terms of mean scores and the percentage of students making appropriate progress.
 Regents examination scores are reported in four score ranges.
 Scores of 65 to 100 are passing; scores of 55 to 64 earn credit toward a local diploma (with the approval of the local board of education).
-Though each elementary-level assessments are taken by students when they complete the coursework for the core curriculum.
+Though each elementary- and middle-level assessment is administered to students in a specific grade, secondary-level assessments are taken by students when they complete the coursework for the core curriculum.
 Therefore, the performance of students at the secondary level is measured for a student cohort rather than a group of students at a particular grade level.
 Students are grouped in cohorts according to the year in which they first entered grade 9.